show-karma/karma-gap-sdk/readme.md

 }
 ```

-After setting up the project with all its dependencies, it's time to attest, and you'll be able to do it by calling `project.attest` while providing a signer to sign the transaction.
-The `signer` can be an etherjs wallet or a viem/wagmi provider since it satisfies the `SignerOrProvider` interface.
-In some cases the EAS api can indicate that those providers does not fit into the signer's interface but most of cases it's easily soved by using `any` typing.
+Once you have set up the project with all its dependencies, it's time to attest.
+You can do this by calling `project.attest` and providing a signer to sign the transaction.
+The `signer` can be an ethers.js wallet or a Web3.js provider, as long as it satisfies the `SignerOrProvider` interface.
+In some cases, the EAS API may indicate that these providers do not perfectly match the signer's interface, but in most cases, this can be easily resolved by using `any` typing.

 ```ts
 // useSigner.ts